tbrowder/PDF-Document/README.md

 This module will be updated with more items as the user modules are updated and published.

 NOTE: The asterisk (`*`) indicates the module has been published.
+Two asterisks means the published module is not even minimally useful, but it is exposed to issues or feature requests from interested parties.

 REFERENCES
 ==========

-  * *PostScript Language Reference Manual*, 2nd Edition, Adobe Systems Inc., 1990
+  * 1. *PostScript Language Reference Manual*, 2nd Edition, Adobe Systems Inc., 1990

 AUTHOR
 ======